 Here’s a whiteboard animation we did to explain the Collective Advantage.

 5. Photos to tell a story

 Sometimes you may have some photos you want to use to tell your story.
-Photos can provide high impact on video even though the images aren’t moving.
+Photos can provide a high impact on video even though the images aren’t moving.
 This works especially well when you include a stirring soundtrack.

-You can even create some impressive effects simply by outputting the photos using the built in features of Photos (Mac).
+You can even create some impressive effects simply by outputting the photos using the built-in features of Photos (Mac).
 Select Photos>Slideshow.
 In seconds you will have impressive videos blending your different images together.
 This works brilliantly if you don’t need a specific timing and order for your images.
-If however you want to use each photo to demonstrate a point then you will want to edit them using one of the editing programs.
+If however, you want to use each photo to demonstrate a point then you will want to edit them using one of the editing programs.

 Just a reminder for video: always shoot your photos in landscape format.